GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 ### 2. Deploy the application to GKE

 Open `deployment.yaml` and replace the placeholders with the actual values.
 There are three pieces of information you need to provide: model base URL, model name, and database URI.

 The model base URL should point to the OpenAI-compatible API serving the language model (in case of KServe running in the same GKE cluster, it will be `http://<model-service-name>.<model-namespace>:<model-service-port>/openai/v1/`).
 The model name should match the name of the model on the API.

 The database URI should follow the scheme `postgres://<username>:<password>@<host>:<port>/<database>`.
+The `host` can be obtained from the Cloud SQL instance details: `gcloud sql instances describe langchain-chatbot --format='value(ipAddresses[0].ipAddress)'`, the `port` is `5432`, the `username` is `postgres`, and the `database` is the name of the database you created (it's `chat` if you stick to the instructions above).

 It is recommended to use environment variables to store sensitive information such as database credentials.
 For example:

 ```yaml
 env: